corda/corda/docs/source/deterministic-modules.rst

 .. _deterministic_annotations:

-Applying @Deterministic and @NonDeterministic annotations
+Applying @KeepForDJVM and @DeleteForDJVM annotations
 ---------------------------------------------------------

 Corda developers need to understand how to annotate classes in the ``core`` and ``serialization`` modules correctly